m0ppers/elpeefpe/README.md

 A simple Lebenspunkte (Elpe) and Fokuspunkte (Efpe) calculator app for the Pen and Paper RPG system Splittermond.

 Currently this is a WinJS (!)
-UWP (that is Universal Windows Platform :D) App.
+UWP (!) (that is Universal Windows Platform :D) App.
 Testbed to finally do something with redux.

-Should be easy to port to Android and iOS using react native.
+Should be easy to port to Android and iOS using react-native (planned).

 Currently especially the persistence is quick and dirty.
 Documentation is nonexistent.
 A weekend hack.